bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ## Exercise: Edit the Routing Module to Have Routes for Home and Component

 Our router outlet was already added to our __src/app/app.component.html__ file during our initial app creation.
-Replace the whole file with the following:
+However, we're going to remove everything in this file and replace the whole file contents with the following:

 __src/app/app.component.html__